muhammadfarhankt/muhammadfarhankt/README.md

 🧠 I'm currently learning Microservices, Docker, CI-CD, Kubernetes, Testing, AWS, ... etc

+✨ I'm passionate about creating YouTube tutorials in Malayalam, tailored for absolute beginners, with a primary focus on C programming. (https://www.youtube.com/TechDoctorMalayalam)

 💬 Ask me about Golang, FTTH, Computer Networking

 🧑‍💻 I have two years of experience in IT Support Engineering and Computer Networks specializing in Optical Fiber Networks and Office Administration.